mithunsatheesh/node-xml-compare/README.md

 Install
 ===========
-It can be intsalled via
+It can be installed via.

 `npm install xml_compare`